To book call us on 0845 859 1006 or email firstname.lastname@example.org

 -Isle of Skye’s awe-inspiring scenery

 -Plant a tree in the ‘HAGGiS Grove’

-• 9 nights in shared dormitory accommodation
+• 9 nights shared dormitory accommodation

-• Your sexy local guide
+• Your legendary local HAGGiS Guide

 • Go monster spotting on a Loch Ness cruise